A Hands-On Approach: Effectively Treating Pain With Manual Therapy

 There are several different types of manual therapy.
 Some of the most common include, but are not limited to:

-- Manual traction.
 Manual traction is done by applying a gentle pressure to certain areas of the body, in order to stretch it out.
 One of the most common areas to receive manual traction is the neck; however, our pain relief specialist may also recommend it for different areas of your body.
 When manual traction is performed as a treatment for neck pain, our pain relief specialist will have you lie down on your back while they gently stretch the spaces between your vertebrae.
 This is done by taking the base of the skull in one hand and the chin in the other while applying slight pressure.
 Manual traction treatments are generally done for 5-10 seconds at a time.

-- Massage.
 Massage treatments performed by a pain relief specialist are a bit different than those you might receive at a spa.
 They are meant to be more therapeutic in nature, rather than relaxing.
 At Movement Matters, our physical therapist uses therapeutic massage treatments as a way to manipulate the soft tissues.
 This is done through deep pressure and rhythmic stretching, allowing our pain relief specialist.
 To find and mobilize areas of your body that are heavily restricted.
 By doing this, our pain relief specialist is able to break up any scar tissue or adhesions in the affected body part(s).

-- Mobilization/manipulation.
 If you have recently sustained an injury, you may experience severe pain.
 This is typically the result of a restricted joint.
 Fortunately, our Warwick, NY pain relief specialist is trained in loosening restricted joints by applying pressure at a low velocity.
 Mobilization and manipulation techniques are safe, effective, and painless.
 They also allow for a breakdown of the affected joint’s barrier, resulting in an improved range of motion.

-- Lymphatic drainage.
 Lymphedema is a condition that causes swelling in the arms and legs, due to a blockage in the lymphatic system.
 It is typically a concern for those who have undergone complex surgical procedures.
 If you are suffering from lymphedema, our experienced pain relief specialist can perform manual lymphatic drainage by applying light pressure (similar to a massage) on the affected arm or leg, in order to encourage the drainage of fluid, or “lymph.”
 Lymphatic drainage is typically followed by compression, in order to reduce swelling.

 How can I get started on manual therapy treatments?